 “Most concerns we heard about showers and bathrooms were based on stereotype— that gay men and lesbians will behave as predators in these situations, or that permitting homosexual and heterosexual people of the same sex to shower together is tantamount to allowing men and women to shower together.” – Pentagon’s report on ‘Don’t Ask, Don’t Tell’, page 13

 The Klan is well known for pushing the ‘someone in your group is an asshole; therefore, everyone in your group is a potential asshole’ argument.
 In other words, if someone connected with the black community is a criminal, then all black people are potential criminals.
 It’s like asserting that since the notorious racist, William Pierce – the guy who inspired hate crimes and bombings across the globe – graduated from Rice University, Rice graduates might very well be racists.
-The fallacy is insidious in that it does two things very well: it uses cherry picked data to inspire you to make sweeping generalizations about an entire population and provides political cover for groups demonizing the oppressed.
+The fallacy is insidious in that it does two things very well: it uses cherry-picked data to inspire you to make sweeping generalizations about an entire population and provides political cover for groups demonizing the oppressed.

 [VERY STRONG TW: RAPE]

 Take a good look at all of these cisgender women because they’re rapists.
-Some of these cis women stalked their prey and raped them at knife point.
+Some of these cis women stalked their prey and raped them at knifepoint.
 This should serve as undeniable proof that cis women can be violent sexual predators.
 Also, you should be aware that the above examples are just a small sample of the long, long list of cis women perverts.

-Here are more cisgender women rapists:
+Here are more cisgender women who are rapists:

 Lives were ruined by these cis women and they shouldn’t be allowed anywhere where they can get their hands on your children.
 How are we expected to tell the cis women rapists apart from the non-rapist cis women?
 What would YOU do if one of your kids found themselves alone with a cis woman?
 Are you willing to risk your child?

-There’s no denying that making our children available to cisgender women is dangerous, these real life cases prove it.
+There’s no denying that making our children available to cisgender women is dangerous, these real-life cases prove it.
 We know that it is cis people who generally rape trans people:

 In fact, cis women can’t even stop raping each other!
-I’m not saying that every cisgender women is a rapist, I’m just saying that it is only reasonable to be concerned about your family.
+I’m not saying that every cisgender woman is a rapist, I’m just saying that it is only reasonable to be concerned about your family.
 This isn’t about hate; all I’m doing is educating people about the problem of rape by cisgender women.

 Also, you need to know that there is a potential bathroom risk in having cisgender women in the women’s restroom.
 Apparently, for some cisgender women, rape isn’t enough.
 There’s the problem of cis women violence and perversion: